theprocessguru/CBA/replit.md

-# Croydon Business Association - Member Directory & Marketplace
+# Business Automation Platform

 ## Overview

-This is a full-stack web application for the Croydon Business Association (CBA), built with React/TypeScript frontend and Express backend.
-The platform serves as a comprehensive business directory and marketplace where local businesses can showcase their services, products, and special offers to members and the public.
+This is a comprehensive business automation platform built with React/TypeScript frontend and Express backend.
+The platform helps businesses automate their operations, manage workflows, track performance, and streamline processes for improved efficiency and productivity.

 ## System Architecture